TwinkalParmar-16/calculator-behavior/Multiply.md

   and then enter "multiplication" operator, and enter second "number", and press "equals".
-- Then: Only prefer the fist multiplication operator and ignore the rest.Display "multiplied number" as the result.
+- Then: Use only one multiplication operator and display "multiplied" result.

 ## Scenario:Interleaving operators